The wedge is an essential club for golfers who are starting out. If you’re a beginner or a high handicapper, we’ve got the perfect wedge for you!

 The standard loft is between 44 to 48 degrees, and it is used primarily for longer chip shots or fat shots into the green.

 With modern irons being designed for longer distance, modern pitching wedge also follows the trend of the lower loft angle.

 Gap Wedge (GW) or Utility Wedge (UW)

-Gap wedge, as the name might suggest, is designed to fill the loft ‘gap’ between the pitching wedge and the sand wedge.
+Gap wedges, as the name might suggest, is designed to fill the loft ‘gap’ between the pitching wedge and the sand wedge.

-Sometimes, a gap wedge is also called utility wedge (UW) or attack wedge (AW) and is also often included in an iron set.
+Sometimes, gap wedges are also called utility wedge (UW) or attack wedge (AW) and is also often included in an iron set.